namberino/sora/README.md

 # Sora: A mini hobby operating system

 Sora is a small operating system with a small bootloader and a small kernel.
+Currently, Sora has a simple shell with 4 different commands, drivers for keyboard, display, and speaker, interrupts, and simple memory management.

 This project was started in January 2024.
 At the time, I had finished an operating system class a few semesters ago but it was a lot of theory.
 After that class, I didn't feel like I truely understand operating system and how they work.
 So I decided to try to make my own operating system to get more practical experience and a deeper understanding of OS development.
 That's why I started this project.